wenbinli/lstm/README.md

 * Reber Grammar test

-  A sample code of mini-batch implementation for the *sequence-to-sequence* LSTM based on the theano code http://christianherta.de/lehre/dataScience/machineLearning/neuralNetworks/LSTM.php.
+  A modified version of the implementation for the *sequence-to-sequence* LSTM based on the theano code http://christianherta.de/lehre/dataScience/machineLearning/neuralNetworks/LSTM.php.

   The original code is not suitable running on GPU and with mini-batch, it gives around 4-5 times speedup on CPU version and makes itself GPU friendly.
 The speedup part is mainly referred to the Theano lstm tutorial code for sentiment analysis (sequence-to-label) http://deeplearning.net/tutorial/code/lstm.py

+  A torch version modified from the code https://github.com/wojzaremba/lstm

 ## Dependencies

 * Nvidia Kepler or later GPU with CUDA 6.5 or newer
 * Theano https://github.com/Theano/Theano
+* Torch with cutorch, cunn, nngraph

 ## Running
 For the PTB test: